TrigrH/counterapp/README.md

 - A “perfect” Commander damage solution:
   - Easy to use — just draw/drag a line to who you’re attacking.
 That’s it.
   - Supports Partners with no extra effort, Infect commanders, and self-damage.
-  - A clear interface that is always on display.
+  - A clear interface that always has your commmander damage on display.
 - Free (on Android), no network requirements, and the source will be available on GitHub.
 - Zero backend server requirements.
 Tiny under 4mb download.
 No API nonsense — it’s a life counter; you don’t need that.
 - Future-proof design.
 A new mechanic you need to track comes out tomorrow?
 Already supported.
 You can create any floating labels or counters you like — it even supports emoji to track colored mana.